AIFahim/distill-whisper-BN/training/README.md

 datasets with **no disk space requirements**.
 For more information on streaming mode, the reader is referred to the blog post: [A Complete Guide to Audio Datasets](https://huggingface.co/blog/audio-datasets#streaming-mode-the-silver-bullet).

-The following script demonstrates how to pseudo-label the Hindi split of the Common Voice 13 dataset with greedy sampling:
+The following script demonstrates how to pseudo-label the Bangla split of the Common Voice 13 dataset with greedy sampling:

 ```bash
 #!/usr/bin/env bash